 Another aspect is to use simple language to construct the questions.
 Avoid jargon or buzzwords.
 If your audience doesn't understand the question, they cannot answer it correctly, which will skew your data results.
 So keep the questions concise and straightforward so the customers can follow their meaning.

-Smartly designed surveys are precise, easy to assimilate and answer.
+Smartly designed website surveys are precise, easy to assimilate and answer.
 They take a few seconds or minutes to complete and still collect loads of valuable information.

 5.)
 Choose the Correct Target Audience